isc-projects/kea/doc/sphinx/arm/config-backend.rst

 -------------

-To use a MySQL configuration backend you must compile the ``mysql_cb`` open source hook library and configre the DHCP servers to load it.
+To use a MySQL configuration backend you must compile the ``mysql_cb`` open source hook library and configure the DHCP servers to load it.
 It is compiled when the ``--with-mysql`` configuration switch is used during the Kea build.
 The MySQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.

-To use a PostgreSQL configuration backend you must compile the ``pgsql_cb`` open source hook library and configre the DHCP servers to load it.
+To use a PostgreSQL configuration backend you must compile the ``pgsql_cb`` open source hook library and configure the DHCP servers to load it.
 It is compiled when the ``--with-pgsql`` configuration switch is used during the Kea build.
 The PostgreSQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.